 At BackInStock, our mission is simple: help Shopify store owners capture lost sales when their products are out of stock.
+Gone are the days of hiding out of stock products on Shopify.
 So, we wanted to give shops a way to ping their customers faster, more directly, straight to their pocket.(more…)

 Every store knows cost savings on existing business processes will leave you with more at profit at the end of the month.
 Well, because we are asked frequently, we decided to cover some additional Shopify tools that can help you be more efficient, and ultimately more profitable.
 Note, these are just the preferred tools of the BackInStock team, based on our use of these tools.
 There are certainly more tools that can be beneficial to your Shopify store.
 Also, you don’t have to get these “Shopify tools” from the App store, they are tools that will benefit your business regardless.